AWS VPC Wizard FAQ¶

 Amazon provides two tunnel endpoints that will allow traffic to be sent between your networks and the remote VPC you are connected to.
-The racoon daemon in pfSense® is only capable of establishing an active phase 2 association for a particular source/destination pair on a single tunnel.
+The racoon daemon in pfSense® Plus is only capable of establishing an active phase 2 association for a particular source/destination pair on a single tunnel.

 If that tunnel goes down, the second tunnel may be up and inbound traffic from the remote VPC may be sent to your local networks over that tunnel automatically.
 But outbound traffic to your remote VPC would not automatically fail over to the second tunnel.
 In order for you to send your outbound traffic over the second tunnel, you would need to disable the phase 2 associations for the first tunnel and apply the changes.

 2. I quit the wizard before finishing.
 Now what?¶

 To finish setting up the VPN, go back to the wizard and run through it again.
 It should reuse any partial configurations that were generated before it was stopped and create the new elements that are required.

 3. What are the AWS charges for this?¶

 AWS determines their own pricing and provides details for EC2 pricing and VPC pricing.
 There are many types of charges that may be incurred for operating instances on AWS (e.g. charges related to running an instance, bandwidth, storage, elastic IPs, etc).